 - Carry out a full exam to identify any dental conditions and explain them to you

-- Treat any issue as much as is possible in the field
+- Treat any issue in the field

 - Supply a report for each horse treated

 - Administer a tetanus vaccination if necessary

 - Option to collect blood for selenium testing and offer help on other issue they may have noticed during their initial clinical examination

 - Put in place a reminder for the next appointment